 I have fully recovered from bulimia, binge eating disorder and decades of chronic dieting.

 I have a B.A. in Psychology and an Msc. in Education for Sustainability with a focus on behaviour change.
 I'm a registered Intuitive Eating Counsellor, certified MB-EAT (Mindfulness-Based Eating Awareness Training) teacher and a qualified Self Esteem mentor with the More to Life Programme.
-I'm a member of ASDAH (Association for Size Diversity And Health), a professional member of The Center for Mindful Eating (TCME) and have a Health At Every Size (HAES), weight inclusive and weight-neutral approach to my work.
+I'm a supporter of ASDAH (Association for Size Diversity And Health), The Center for Mindful Eating (TCME) and have a Health At Every Size (HAES), weight inclusive and weight-neutral approach to my work.